runtimerevolution/python-knowledge-base/docs/image_field.md

 ````
-In this case we generate an Image with the PIL Library, save it in a temporary file,
+The code above will generate an Image with the PIL Library, save it in a temporary file,
 process it with `SimpleUploadedFile()` method and then make the POST request.

+In this case the tearDown method still needs to be implemented, since the POST
+request will save the image in the media folder.